Samuel Fuller: Legacy

-Although Fuller's films were not considered great cinema in their times, they gained critical respect in the late 1960s.
-Fuller welcomed the new-found esteem, appearing in films of other directors and associating himself with younger filmmakers.
+Although Fuller's films were not considered great cinema in their time, they gained critical respect in the late 1960s.
+Fuller welcomed the newfound esteem, appearing in films of other directors and associating himself with younger filmmakers.
 The French New Wave claimed Fuller as a major stylistic influence, especially Luc Moullet.
 His visual style and rhythm were seen as distinctly American, and praised for their energetic simplicity.
 Martin Scorsese praised Fuller's ability to capture action through camera movement.
 In the 1996 Adam Simon-directed documentary The Typewriter, the Rifle & the Movie Camera, Quentin Tarantino and Jim Jarmusch credited Fuller as influential upon their works.
 Most recently, his wife Christa Lang produced a documentary directed by their daughter Samantha about him.
 A Fuller Life uses footage he captured himself with celebrities such as James Franco reading from his autobiography.

-In the mid-1980s, Fuller was the first international director guest at the Midnight Sun Film Festival.
-The festival's hometown, Sodankylä, Finland, named a street "Samuel Fullerin katu," Samuel Fuller's street.
+In the mid-1980s, Fuller was the first international director to be a guest at the Midnight Sun Film Festival.
+The festival's hometown, Sodankylä, Finland, named a street "Samuel Fullerin katu" ("Samuel Fuller's street").

 The moving image collection of Samuel Fuller is housed at the Academy Film Archive.
 The archive has preserved several of Samuel Fuller's films, including The Crimson Kimono, Underworld U.S.A., and Pickup on South Street.
 Additionally, the archive has preserved several of Fuller's home movies, including those shot during his war service.